trv893/readme_gen/Develop/README.md

 ## License
+License that explains which license the application is covered under:
-This project is licensed under the GNUGPLv3 -lets people do almost anything they want with your project, except distributing closed source versions /n license.
+This project is licensed under the GNUGPLv3 -lets people do almost anything they want with your project, except distributing closed source versions license.

 ## Credits